Case Study · Crisis & Emergency Response

 The capstone production covers the entire LA wildfire mission from a communications perspective.
 I interviewed Rusty Harris-Bishop, the Public Information Officer for the response, for a reflective piece on what the mission demanded and what it meant.
 Harris-Bishop offered the kind of candor that only comes from someone who has just finished something enormous.

 Public Information Officer Rusty Harris-Bishop reflects on the full scope of the 2025 Los Angeles wildfire response mission.
-Submitted to the 47th Telly Awards, Crisis Communications category.

 Producing public service announcements during an active disaster response is rarely clean.
 I produced two PSAs informing community members of EPA and USACE operations — and each required a different approach.

-PSA 1: EPA Incident Commander Tara Fitzgerald and USACE counterpart address community members in a scripted, prepared production.
+PSA 2: EPA Incident Commander Tara Fitzgerald and USACE counterpart address community members in a scripted, prepared production.

 Watch on Instagram →Saving the Product

 Not every production starts from scratch.
-A CIC had produced a video with genuine intent — the story was there — but the edit had no cohesive arc, and the footage contained children filmed without parental releases.
+A CIC had produced a video with genuine intent.
+The story was there, but the edit had no cohesive arc, and the footage contained children filmed without parental releases.
 It couldn't be published as-is.

 We identified a message worth saving.
 The task fell to me: rescue the edit without returning to the field for a reshoot.